ettanin/Meteobridge-MB-SMART/README.md

 # This GITHUB repository is for Meteobridge-Weather34-Smart Version *NO MYSQL KNOWLEDGE REQUIRED
-(Public Version Released September 20th 2019)
+(Public Version September 20th 2019)

 * thanks to Piet and Lars for the air quality idea and testing